 Any hike that includes views of a waterfall is a family must (in my opinion).
 Dorwin Falls is a 60-foot waterfall on the Ouareau River.
 There are several observation points for visitors to view the falls along the 1.55 mile ecological trail.
 It’s an easy hike for all ages and the picnic area next to the playground is a great spot to enjoy a box lunch.

-Abraska Rawdon
+Abraska Rawdon for Extreme Outdoors Thrills

-For those looking for more extreme activities, head to Abraska, a treetop adventure park with over 100 games and activities.
+For those looking for a more extreme Quebec outdoors, head to Abraska, a treetop adventure park with over 100 games and activities.
 Here guests ages 5+ can clip in and explore the aerial course that includes zip lines, hanging bridges, Tarzan swings and suspended obstacles that range in difficulty from easy to expert.
 For younger guests, Arbre-En-Ciel Village is for them.
 This treehouse themed playground has smaller scale bridges, mini obstacles and slides for them to enjoy.
 Families can easily spend all day here because there really is something for every age here.

 Québec’s Lanaudière region and the city of Laval really do offer families ample opportunities for family fun.
 Whether you are seeking outdoor adventure or indoor games, you will find it and so much more here.
 Need more help planning your next trip, visit the Quebec Original website.